yugabyte/yugabyte-db/docs/content/api/cql/index.md

 [`USE`](ddl_use) | Use an existing keyspace for subsequent commands|

 ## DML Statements
 Data manipulation language (DML) statements are used to read from and write to the existing database objects.
-Similar to Apache Cassandra behavior, YugaByte implicitly commits any updates by DML statements.
+YugaByte implicitly commits any updates by DML statements (similar to how Apache Cassandra behaves).

 Statement | Description |
 ----------|-------------|